 Adult – from R70 | Child – from R35

-A great way to end a day is by taking a family-friendly cruise to visit the working harbor of Cape Town with City Sightseeing, departing from the jetty outside the Two Oceans Aquarium.
-You will be able to view the SAS Somerset boom defense vessel, the Bascule Bridge, and other intriguing attractions of the harbor.
+A great way to end the day is by taking a family-friendly cruise to visit the working harbor of Cape Town with City Sightseeing, departing from the jetty outside the Two Oceans Aquarium.
+You will be able to view the SAS Somerset boom defense vessel, the Bascule Bridge, and other intriguing harbor attractions.
 It is the oldest harbor in South Africa.
-The cruise also includes views of Table Mountain, the Nelson Mandela Gateway, Chavonnes Battery Museum, and the well-known Red Clock Tower.
+The cruise also includes views of Table Mountain, the Nelson Mandela Gateway, the Chavonnes Battery Museum, and the well-known Red Clock Tower.

 14. Champagne Cruise